Kafue River: Road

 The first road bridge across the Kafue was originally built across the Thames in London during the Second World War.
 After the war, it was dismantled and installed some 9 km downstream from the railway bridge.
 Previously, road traffic crossed the river by pontoon.

 The T3 road crosses the river in-between Chililabombwe and Chingola as well as in the city of Kitwe, both in the Copperbelt Province.
-The T2 road (Great North Road; Cape to Cairo Road) crosses the river 10 km south of the Kafue town centre.
+The T2 road (Cape to Cairo Road) crosses the river 10 km south of the Kafue town centre.
 The Lusaka–Mongu Road crosses the river as the Kafue Hook Bridge in the Kafue National Park.